inab/TCGA_benchmarking_workflow/README.md

 2. **Metrics Generation**: the predictions are compared with the 'Gold Standards' provided by the community, which results in two performance metrics - precision (Positive Predictive Value) and recall(True Positive Rate).
 3. **Consolidation**: the benchmark itself is performed by merging the tool metrics with the rest of TCGA data.
 The results are provided in JSON format and SVG format (scatter plot).

+**Note: Be aware that float metrics' values are going to be rounded after the 7th decimal, so consider formularing your metrics accordingly.**.

 ![workflow](workflow_schema.jpg)